You’ve done it, you completed a triathlon! Your amazing and unique experience has you thinking: Now what?

 It is important to fuel properly “on and off the bike.”
 With the longer distances you will need to take in more nutrition while on the race course.
 It is important to hone in on what works for you on training days.
 Don’t go crazy and try different gels all in one long bike or run because if you react badly to one, you won’t know which one.
 Plan your pace to know approximately how long you will be out and predict your calorie consumption.
 Taking in too much can be just as bad as taking in too little.
 Keep your meals outside of training balanced.
 Try and use other reward systems besides “junk foods,” such as massage or new training gear, for those long training days or days when you are just tired of training.
 By eating whole foods and a balanced diet you will be helping your body recover faster.

 Find what your motivation is during training.
 Some like to set smaller goals that they can accomplish along the way, while others set one large one that they work towards.
 Is your motivation to have fun with friends?
 Is it improving your bike pace by 2 mph?
 Set a finish time goal?
 Set your “carrot” and then get to it.
-And have a little fun along the way!
+If there is a small group of friends who are looking for encouragement and inspiration, you might even want to have a look at using a motivational speaker from Sports Speakers 360.
+Just make sure to have a little fun along the way!

 We have created to the Texas Tri Series that has events starting in May and Ending in September.
 These events are spaced so that you can start with a sprint tri, move to olympic and end the season with a half distance in September at The Kerrville Triathlon Festival.
 Learn more about the series at TexasTriSeries.com.